Afsos: Episode 3: The afterlife

 Nakul has luckily survived the head shot, however the bullet is now permanently stuck on his forehead.
 On hearing that he had survived several suicide attempts earlier, Fokatiya is convinced that Nakul is the immortal man he is looking for.
 Updadhyay is dining with Maria and her daughter when a patron verbally abuses Maria's daughter for a trivial mishap.
 Despite Maria's insistence Updadhyay retaliates by plucking out his eyeball out with a fork.

-An investigative journalist Ayesha Mirani (Sulagna Panigrahi) had authored an article about the existence of Amrut within the Harshil monastery following which the monks were killed.
+An investigative journalist Ayesha Mirani (Sulagna Panigrahi) has authored an article about the existence of Amrut within the Harshil monastery following which the monks were killed.
 Her editor is critical of this and warns her not to pursue this further.
 She hears about the suicide agency "emergency exit" and decides to do a story on them instead.
-Meanwhile, Bir Singh travels to Mumbai where the 12th monk, Fokatiya was seen.
+Meanwhile, Bir Singh travels to Mumbai where the 12th monk, Fokatiya, was seen.

-Nakul approaches the suicide agency to cancel the hit he has ordered on himself, however Maria tells him its impossible as Updadhyay doesn't let any assignment incomplete.
-As they speak, Updadhyay arrives on the spot and tries to kill Nakul however the trio escape with the help of a Russian tourist who happened to be around.
+Nakul approaches the suicide agency to cancel the hit he has ordered on himself.
+However Maria tells him it is impossible as Updadhyay doesn't leave any assignment incomplete.
+As they speak, Updadhyay arrives on the spot and tries to kill Nakul.
+The trio escape with the help of a Russian tourist who happened to be around.

 Episode 4: The stranger

 After escaping from Updadhyay, the trio along with the Russian tourist Jim (Danish Sait) arrive at Shloka's house.
 Fokatiya explains the legend of Elixir and tell Nakul he is the immortal man.
 Later in the day Fokatiya explains Nakul that the Amrut was produced by Samudra Manthan, the mythological churning of sea and since then has been preserved by the monks' order.
 The British East India company was looking for the same, but with the help of Maharaja of Lahore they tricked the British into thinking the Kohinoor diamond was the Elixir.
 However they realised the trickery after the death of Queen Victoria.

 Meanwhile, Bir Singh goes around sticking wanted posters of Fokatiya branding him as murder suspect.
 While at a local police station, Shloka notices the wanted poster and immediately calls Nakul to warn him of this.
-Nakul immediately dashes out of the apartments when Updadhyay catches his scent.
-She chases him to a construction site where he manages to slip with the help of Jim.
+Nakul immediately dashes out of the apartment when Updadhyay catches his scent.
+She chases him to a construction site where he manages to escape with the help of Jim.
 However Shloka who was at the construction site to help Nakul gets taken as hostage.

 As Jim is driving Nakul to safety, it is revealed that he is the hired assassin who had killed the monks at Harshil monastery in his quest for the Elixir.